daidensacha/mp3-garden-journal/README.md

 I am using materializecss 1.0.0, the latest stable release.

 I have my project to submit, so I have to leave this issue as it is, and it seems it is coming from a bug in the materializecss.min.js.
 I need to wait to see.

+##### Issue: 9

+I have one last issue that I found deleting categories, and no time left to resolve it.

+Deleting categories is not working if the same category has been created by another user.

+I will fix this, but have no time left before submitting.